-- (i) satisfy itself that there are adequate procedures for monitoring in a sufficiently timely and accurate manner, large exposures or risk types whose relevance may become of critical importance; - (ii) satisfy itself that there are adequate procedures in place for requiring compliance with HSBC Group policies; - (iii) consider any material findings from regulatory reviews and interactions with regulators in relation to risk governance or risk assessment or management process; - (iv) discuss the internal control systems with management and satisfy itself that management has discharged its duty to have an effective internal control system.
-The Audit Committee of HSBC Bank Malaysia Berhad shall have primary responsibility in this regard in relation to internal financial controls; - (v) satisfy itself that the risk management function is adequately resourced (including taking into account qualifications and experience of staff and training programmes and budget), has appropriate standing within the Bank and is free from constraint by management or other restrictions; and - (vi) seek assurance from internal audit that internal control processes for risk management are adequate for the strategy determined by the Board. - 7.
+- 9.6.1 satisfy itself that there are adequate procedures for monitoring in a sufficiently timely and accurate manner, large exposures or risk types whose relevance may become of critical importance; - 9.6.2 satisfy itself that there are adequate procedures in place for requiring compliance with HSBC Group policies; - 9.6.3 consider any material findings from regulatory reviews and interactions with regulators in relation to risk governance or risk assessment or management process; - 9.6.4 discuss the internal control systems with management and satisfy itself that management has discharged its duty to have an effective internal control system.
+The Audit Committee of HSBC Bank Malaysia Berhad shall have primary responsibility in this regard in relation to internal financial controls: - 9.6.5 satisfy itself that the risk management function is adequately resourced (including taking into account qualifications and experience of staff and training programmes and budget), has appropriate standing within the Bank and is free from constraint by management or other restrictions; and - 9.6.6 seek assurance from internal audit that internal control processes for risk management are adequate for the strategy determined by the Board. - 9.7.
 Where applicable, the Committee shall approve the appointment and removal of the Chief Risk Officer.